TheOdinProject/curriculum/new_course/1_programming_fundementals/arrays.md

 One way Ruby allows you to represent a collection of data types is with the use of **arrays**.
 Rather than working on individual variables, numbers, or strings at a time, an array allows you to create and manipulate an ordered and indexed collection of them (known as **elements** within the array).
 Think of arrays as a list!
 An array can contain any combination of variables, numbers, strings, or other Ruby objects (including other arrays), though it is advised that you keep similar data types in any one array.

 ### Learning Outcomes
-*Look through these now and then use them to test yourself after doing the assignment*
+By the end of this lesson, you should be able to do the following:

-* What is an array and why is it useful?
+ - Describe what an array is, and explain why it's useful.
-* What are two ways to create a new empty array?
+ - Describe two different ways of creating a new array.
-* What are some ways of accessing the elements in an array?
+ - Explain how to access array elements using different methods.
-* What are 3 ways to add data to an array?
+ - Explain three different ways to add data to an array.
-* How can you remove elements from an array?
+ - Explain how to remove elements from an array.

 ### Creating Arrays
 Here are two basic arrays: